marilyne-linkurious/documentation/content/admin/content/search/dse.md

    Every property key that you want to index has to appear in this command.
    You can add as many properties as you want.

+We recommend to create `asText()` search indices instead of `asString()` ones.
+Both types of indices are supported by Linkurious, but the latter doesn't support `OR` search queries.
+If you don't need this feature, `asString()` indices will actually compute search queries faster.
+It's also possible to mix `asText()` and `asString()` indices to find a balance of features and performances.

 ### Integrate with Linkurious

 Set the `dataSources.index.vendor` key to `dseSearch` in the configuration ({{config}}):